gutzcha/EyeGuide/README.md

 * Option to add custom gestures through a gesture-recording model using few-shot learning.

 # Skills and Requirements to Contribute to the Project:
+## For Junior Developers and Data Scientists:

+   * Proficiency in Python programming
-   * Experience with computer vision, machine learning, and deep learning
+   * Experience with computer vision, and deep learning
-   * Proficiency in programming languages such as Python and C++
-   * Knowledge of face detection and recognition algorithms
-   * Familiarity with libraries such as MediaPipe, opencv and Pytorch
-   * Ability to work with temporal (time series) data
    * Good understanding of neural networks and training process
    * Familiarity with Git and GitHub
-   * Understanding of ethical and privacy concerns in AI and computer vision

-## For Junior Developers and Data Scientists:

-   * Strong interest in learning and experience in computer vision and machine learning
-   * Willingness to work in a team and learn from senior developers
-   * Ability to communicate effectively and work well with others
-   * Ability to work with deadlines and prioritize tasks
-   * Good problem-solving skills

-## For Project Managers:

-   * Ability to lead a team of developers and other contributors
-   * Good organizational skills and attention to detail
+   * Knowledge of face detection and recognition algorithms - advantage
+   * Familiarity with libraries such as MediaPipe, opencv and Pytorch - advantage
-   * Ability to prioritize tasks and work with deadlines
+   * Ability to work with temporal (time series) data - advantage
-   * Ability to communicate effectively with team members and stakeholders

 ## For UI/UX Developers:

    * Strong skills in front-end development